ArceLopera/ArceLopera.github.io/_pages/about.md

 ### Executive Summary
 <div style="text-align: justify">
-Senior software engineer, researcher and tenured professor in the Faculty of Engineering at
-<a href="https://www.icesi.edu.co/">Universidad Icesi</a>.
-Leader of the Sensory Perception Engineering Laboratory (SPE Lab) part of the i2T Research group at Universidad Icesi.
+Software engineer, researcher, independent R&D industry consultant and former leader of the Sensory Perception Engineering Laboratory (SPE Lab) at Universidad Icesi.
-The SPE Lab consolidates findings from human sensory perception into system and product design.
+The SPE Lab consolidated findings from human sensory perception into system and product design.
-For more details, <a href="https://drive.google.com/file/d/181POp5HORpTeD4wDtwTgDrQZ-1gn0pGz/view?usp=share_link" > here is a full publication list</a>.
+For more details, <a href="https://drive.google.com/file/d/1MWmJbVHdLEPpsAEKh4eYnjSDmsbhY2qW/view?usp=share_link" > here is a full publication list</a>.
 </div>

-### Research Overview
+### R&D Approach

 <div style="text-align: justify">
-The Sensory Perception Engineering Laboratory uses engineering measuring and modeling techniques to predict high-order cognitive processes.
+Use engineering measuring and modeling techniques to predict high-order cognitive processes.
-Its research includes developments in cognitive science, sensory perception, experimental psychology, machine learning, artificial sensing, product design, and consumer behavior.
+Research includes developments in cognitive science, sensory perception, experimental psychology, machine learning, artificial sensing, product design, and consumer behavior analysis.

 Current research explores the design, implementation, and evaluation of novel systems in the intersection of three main research fields: